 Why should I join the Food Innovation Center?

 We invite and encourage you to join us as we improve global life quality by inspiring sustainable multidisciplinary food solutions.
 We advance both research and the reputation of Ohio State by bringing together the university and our stakeholders in transdisciplinary discovery, learning and outreach efforts.
 This improves the health and well-being of Ohio, the nation, and the world.
-The Ohio State University Office of Academic Affairs and Office of Research invested to fuel the first five years (2010 to 2015) of the Center; we welcome your contributions to our collaborative effort.
+We welcome your contributions to our collaborative effort.

 Who can be a member?